vinaygaba/CreditCardView/README.md

 Setup
 ------
-The library is pushed to Maven Central as an AAR, so you just need to add the followings to your build.gradle file:
+The library is pushed to Maven Central as an AAR, so you just need to add the following to your build.gradle file:
 ```java
 dependencies {
     compile ‘com.vinaygaba:creditcardview:1.0.1’